python-virtualenvwrapper/virtualenvwrapper.emacs-desktop/README.rst

 Switching desktop sessions every time ``workon`` is used would make it impossible to have two shells open and working on separate projects at the same time.
-Therefore, before taking any action the plugin examines the ``DESKTOP_CONTROLLER`` environment variable, looking for a non-null value.
+Therefore, the plugin must be explicitly enabled in the shell where it should control the emacs session.

+Two shell functions (``emacs_desktop_controller_on`` and ``emacs_desktop_controller_off``) are provided to switch the plugin on and off.
+They do this by changing the variable ``DESKTOP_CONTROLLER``, which the plugin examines before taking any action.
 If the variable is not set, or is defined but empty, the plugin makes no changes.
 If the variable is set to any value, the session is changed.

 Most modern terminal programs make it easy to create custom configurations with specific settings.
 Use your terminal's